Deck Refinishing

 4 – A hardwood deck before it is restored to its former beauty.

-Hardwood deck cleaned and refinished with a Level 1 stain.
+Hardwood deck cleaned and refinished with a transparent stain.
+Decks by Schmillen in Colorado Springs.

 5 – After the hardwood deck has been cleaned and stained with a Level 1 stain, the original beauty of the wood is fully apparent.

-Custom designed cumaru hardwood deck creates a gorgeous area for outdoor entertaining
+Custom designed cumaru hardwood deck creates a gorgeous area for outdoor entertaining.
+Built in Colorado Springs by Decks by Schmillen.

 6 – This Cumaru hardwood deck has been stained in a Level 1 Ipe oil.